Transylmania

 Transylmania is a 2009 American comedy horror film directed by David and Scott Hillenbrand, and co-written by Patrick Casey and Worm Miller.
-The film did poorly at the box office, making it one of the biggest flops of 2009.

-Synopsis
+Released theatrically on December 4, 2009, Transylmania was universally panned by critics and set a box office record for worst opening for a film playing in over 1,000 theaters.
+The film ultimately grossed $408,229 worldwide, making it a box-office bomb.

+Plot

 16th century Romania is terrorized by vampire king Radu, and his lover the evil sorceress Stephenia.
 Vampire hunter Victor Van Sloan tricks Stephenia into opening an enchanted music box, which sucks in her soul.
 Escaping out a window into daylight, Van Sloan falls to his death thanks to his moronic son's accidentally moving the hay cart which had been positioned to soften his landing.
 The music box is washed away in the river, leading Radu to begin a centuries-long search for it.

 In the present, several American college students are convinced by their friend Rusty (who bears an uncanny resemblance to Radu) to spend a semester in Romania at Razvan University, which was formerly Radu's castle; his true reason is to meet his computer girlfriend Draguta.
 At the university, they meet the diminutive dean Floca and self-defense teacher Teodora, Van Sloan's descendant who has been tasked with preventing Radu from getting the music box.
 Radu returns to the castle that night and begins collecting blood as part of a ceremony to revive Stephenia.
 Unfortunately, a truly dumb blond now owns the music box and accidentally lets her blood fall on the gem inside it; as a result, Stephenia can now take possession of her body when the music box is open.
 Rusty learns that Draguta is the dean's hunchback daughter; he is forced into a relationship with Draguta by Floca after finding her previous boyfriend locked in a torture room for simply standing her up.
 The other students discover that Floca kidnapped girls from the university for experiments to remove their heads for a body swap, to give Draguta a normal body.
 They take the still-living head of their friend just as Floca returns with Draguta for the procedure.